nbd-wtf/use-computed-state/README.md

 # use-computed-state

-> React hook that recomputes a value every time one of its dependencies change
+> React hook that recomputes a value every time one of its dependencies change -- also works with promises/async functions

 [![NPM](https://img.shields.io/npm/v/use-computed-state.svg)](https://www.npmjs.com/package/use-computed-state)